Cingulara/openrmf-docs/README.md

 ## Known issues
 If you find something please add an issue to the correct repo.

-- Version 0.7 the scoring currently does not work right.
-We are working on that in our spare time.
-Or just move to 0.8 with RBAC and call it fixed!

-If you find any problem, have an idea or enhancement please do not hesitate to add to the [Issues](https://github.com/Cingulara/openrmf-docs/issues) area.
+- The DISA SCAP tool and the Nessus SCAP scans put out different formats when exporting the report data.
+We currently can import DISA SCAP XCCDF files.
+We are currently working on the Nessus SCAP scan import to create / update checklists from it as well.

 ## Creating MongoDB Users by Hand
 If you wish you can create a MongoDB setup locally to persist your data and see what it does.
 Checkout the [create users by hand](create-users-by-hand.md) readme for more on that.